Skip to main content

 Pagination

 The Platform API uses cursor-based pagination for all list endpoints.
+Example, fetch the next page:

 Use meta.next_cursor to advance forward.
 When next_cursor is null, you’ve reached the last page.

-Cursors are opaque strings — do not parse or construct them manually.
+Cursors are opaque strings, do not parse or construct them manually.
 Always use the cursor value returned in the response.

 Common Use Cases